CodesterEvans/Attendance/README.md

 **Purpose:**
 **What did you do?**

+**2022-06-05**
+**Georgia Tech CS6750:HCI, Pond Project delays, laptop trouble update:**
+**Purpose:** Masters degree in CompSci and learn UI UX design principles through projects, learn OOP, and have a working laptop.
+**What did you do?**
+The GA Tech class has taken more time than originally projected and my pond project has been stalled for about a week and a half now.
+It is dissapointing because I would much rather learn Object Oriented Programming through the Pond Project.
+I created fly objects to interact with frog objects via methods such as eat.
+In HCI class I have learned more about what to program, rather than how to program.
+I planned out my project for the next few weeks and designed a 10 quesiton survey using non-biased questions per the design principles we learned.
+We are reading papers by Mckenzie and Norman.
+The broken laptop is just about done with.
+I replaced the battery but that did not fix the problem.
+The suspicion is it is the charging port; however, the whole motherboard will need to be taken off.
+It appears I need to remove the old port and sauter a new one on or at least tape the port.
+I also learned more about the GPU and it is an old 940m GPU.
+It appears there have been at least 3 new Nvidia generations of GPUs created since I bought this laptop.
+I have decided to buy a new laptop with a 30 series GPU and i9 CPU.
+I am still deciding on which specific laptop to purchase.

 **2022-05-22**
 **Topic:** Starting new Georgia Tech Class, Pond Project, and laptop troubles update.
 **Purpose:** To get a masters degree in computer science, Practice OOP with multiple java files in unision, and fix my laptop!